mranas007/EBookStore/README.md

 # EBookStore - ASP.NET Core MVC E-Commerce Application

-EBookStore is a modern e-commerce web application built with ASP.NET Core MVC, designed for selling and managing digital books.
+EBookStore is a modern e-commerce web application built with ASP.NET Core MVC, designed for selling and managing books.
 The application features a clean architecture, role-based authorization, and a responsive user interface.

 ## Features